gkdivya/EVA/13_ViT/ViT_Code/README.md

 - we take the output from the final transformer encoder, get the 0th vector, which is the prediction vector
-- pass it through a layer norm and then optionally via a pooler basically to add in more capacity if required.
+- pass it through a layer norm and we take first token out of the vector
-- add activation as Tanh for the final classification token
+- then optionally pass it through a pooler (which is nothing but a dense layer) and add activation as Tanh, pooler layer is used basically to add in more capacity if required
-- we take first token out of that, send to the classicier to get the final output
+- this pooled output is then sent to the classifier (which is again a linear layer) to get the final output/prediction

 ## References